 Get stories and expert advice on all things related to college and parenting.

-College without internships is like cereal without milk, chocolate without peanut butter, the perfect dress without the perfect shoes.
-My daughter would be the first to agree.
-During college, several paid and unpaid internships helped her decide on a career path and make contacts who could assist her in finding a job after graduation.
+Internships also provide real-world experience that helps students clarify what they're looking for in a job and work environment.
+When my daughter was in college, several paid and unpaid internships helped her decide on a career path and make contacts who could assist her in finding a job after graduation.

 According to Indeed, one of the nation’s leading job and internship search platforms, internships are an ideal way for students to: